sezzle/sezzle-shopware5/README.md

 * You can also verify your `API Keys` by clicking on the `Test API Settings` button.
 * Set the `Merchant UUID`.
 * Set the `Merchant Location` as per the store origin.
-* Check the `Enable Tokenization` checkbox for allowing `Sezzle` to tokenize the customer account if they approve it.
-If customer wish to tokenize their account, next time, they don't have to redirect to Sezzle Checkout for completing the purchase, rather it will happen in your website.
+* Check the `Enable Tokenization` checkbox to enable customer tokenization in the Sezzle checkout.
+If the customer agrees to be tokenized, then future checkouts for this customer will not require a redirect to Sezzle.
 * Set `Payment Action` as `Authorize only` for doing payment authorization only and `Authorize and Capture` for doing instant capture.
 * Check the `Display errors` checkbox for showing up `Sezzle` related error code in the web URL on failure.
 * Set `Logging` as `Normal` if you want to log only errors in log file and `Extended` for logging all kind of error messages including `Normal, Warning and Error`.